The history of ventilation

 Florence Nightingale (1820-1910)

-Possibly the most complete overview of the relationship between indoor environment health had Florence Nightingale.
-She was 'nurse & structural engineer'.
+Possibly the most complete overview of the relationship between indoor environment health was Florence Nightingale.
+She was a 'nurse & structural engineer'.

 Nightingale wrote the first modern handbook for the nursing of sick 'Notes on Nursing, What It Is, and What It Is Not'.
 In her foreword she wrote that her book was meant as 'tips for women who are personally responsible for the health of others'.